kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 interceptors are making progress in evicting/terminating pods.
 It is important to see a consistent effort by the interceptors to reconcile the progress of the eviction request.
 This is important to prevent stuck eviction requests that could bring node maintenance to a halt.
-If the eviction request controller detects that the eviction request progress updates have stopped, it will assign another interceptor.
+If the eviction request controller detects that the eviction request progress updates have stopped (due to a timeout), it will assign another interceptor.
 If there is no other interceptor available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).

 It is also responsible for reconciling the `Complete` condition according to the [EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)